How to Become a Sports Psychologist: Career Guide, Salary & Degrees 2025

 Sports psychology is a branch of psychology that focuses on how individuals are affected by playing sports as well as how to improve a person's mindset in order to excel at sport and exercise.

-A sport psychologist understands that individuals who play sports must be healthy in both their bodies and minds in order to succeed.
+A sport psychologist understands that individuals who play sports must be healthy in both their bodies and their minds to succeed.
 At times, some athletes need help overcoming psychological issues that do not allow them to play to their full potential.
 Reducing stress and extreme anxiety before events often leads to better athletic performance.

-But learning how to become a sports psychologist doesn’t just mean working with elite athletes.
-Although pro athletes are the ones most likely to seek out professional psychologists, they’re definitely not the only ones that could something out of a session with a sport psychologist.
-In fact, anyone in in the upper echelons of a high-stress, high-stakes and highly competitive field might benefit from a few counseling sessions with a sport psychologist.
+But learning how to become a sports psychologist doesn't just mean working with elite athletes.
+Although pro athletes are most likely to seek out professional psychologists, they're definitely not the only ones who could benefit from a session with a sport psychologist.
+In fact, anyone in the upper echelons of a high-stress, high-stakes, and highly competitive field might benefit from a few counseling sessions with a sport psychologist.

 This can include business people, performing artists, and politicians.

-The same techniques could work just as well for a CEO making strategic decisions on a major acquisition or a performing artist gearing up for big opening night as it would for a quarterback putting together plays in a high-stakes playoff game.
-Sports psychology has applications anywhere that physical effort mixes with mental focus.
+The same techniques could work just as well for a CEO making strategic decisions on a major acquisition or a performing artist gearing up for a big opening night as they would for a quarterback putting together plays in a high-stakes playoff game.
+Sports psychology has applications wherever physical effort meets mental focus.

 What Are the Three Major Topics in Sports Psychology?